-- 4. Describe and show how the combustion of natural gas (mostly methane, propane) releases energy that - 5.
+- 4. Describe and show how the combustion of natural gas (mostly methane, propane) releases energy that humans can use - 5.
 Use the photosynthesis reaction to show an understanding of energy transfer in a chemical reaction - 6.
 Summarize qualitatively the flow of energy in the reaction that occurs when molten rock (lava) becomes a hardened rock consisting of minerals